All Episodes

 All right, let's give the Reverend Adams the last word.

-Uh we do not preach hate.
+We do not preach hate.

-We have uh challenged the status quo.
+We have challenged the status quo.

 So if you say that these things are going to bear fruit, then they need to bear fruit, my friend.

-Thank you both for being with us.
+Thank you both for being with us when we come back.

 All right, 25 now to the top of the hour.

-You want to be a part of the program.
+Sean, you want to be a part of the program?

 I mean, what a week this has been.

-We had the State of the Union.
+We had the state of the union.

-We you know, we had the acquittal of the president.
+We, you know, we had the acquittal of the president.

 We had the Iowa caucus debacle.